Comedic nudity in live-action TV.

 - In a rare case of this trope being invoked entirely though dialogue, this classic scene from Extras in which Patrick Stewart recounts a plot which involves women's clothes falling off.
 This led to the memetic line "I've seen everything.
 I've seen it all.""It's a comedy, is it?

 - Family Feud: "Name something that a burglar would not want to see when he breaks into a house."
 Contestant's answer?
 NEKKID GRANDMA!
-The best part: it was accepted as a correct answer.Steve: Nekkid...
+The best part: it was the number-two answer on the board! (which it politely listed as "Gun/Occupant")Steve: Nekkid...
 HUH?!

 Other contestant: I don't wanna see that either.